RGruber04/chess-data-pipeline/README.md

 | Precision | 83.3% |
 | Recall | 89.7% |

-An ROC AUC of 0.926 is strong — 0.5 would mean the model is guessing randomly, and 1.0 would be perfect prediction.
-The performance is largely driven by the rating difference between me and my opponent, which is a well-established predictor in chess.
+An ROC AUC of 0.926 is strong, 0.5 would mean the model is guessing randomly, and 1.0 would be perfect prediction.
+The performance is largely driven by the rating difference between me and my opponent, which is a well established predictor in chess.

 ### Key Finding — Opponent Rating Matters More Than Mine